ryszard/agency/README.md

 - `Listen`: communicates text to the AI.
 - `System`: sends a system message.
 - `Respond`: receives responses from the agent.
+- `Inject`: inject a message into the conversation history as if the agent had said it.

 Below is a simple usage example: